JuliaActuary/FinanceModels.jl/docs/src/contracts.md

  Cashflow{Float64, Float64}(0.1, 5.0)
 ```

-Note that all contracst in FinanceModels.jl are currently *unit* contracts in that they assume a unit par value.
+Note that all contracts in FinanceModels.jl are currently *unit* contracts in that they assume a unit par value.

 #### More complex Contracts

 **When the cashflow depends on a model**.
 An example of this is a floating bond where the coupon paid depends on a view of forward rates.
-See [this section in the overview](overview.html#Contracts-that-depend-on-the-model-(or-multiple-models)) on projections for how this is handled.
+See [this section in the overview](guide.html#Contracts-that-depend-on-the-model-(or-multiple-models)) on projections for how this is handled.

 ## Availalbe Contracts & Modules